Jersey barrier: Development and use

 The design of the Jersey barrier was specifically intended to minimize damage in incidental accidents and reduce the likelihood of a car crossing into oncoming lanes in the event of a collision.
 In common shallow-angle hits, sheet-metal damage is minimized by allowing the vehicle tires to ride up on the lower sloped face.
 Head-on vehicle collisions are minimized by gradually lifting the vehicle and pivoting it away from oncoming vehicles and back into traffic heading in its original direction.

 The New Jersey Turnpike Authority developed and tested a similar, but heavily reinforced, design.
 This barrier design has been credited with effectively containing and redirecting larger vehicles, including semi-trailer (tractor-trailer) trucks.
 The states of New York, Massachusetts and New Jersey have adopted the taller barrier for their roads, as compared to the standard 32 in suggested by the Federal Highway Administration.

 Designs with two rectangular notches at the bottom (through the short axis) allow for forklift-style lifting by front-end loaders.
 Barriers meant for short-term placement, especially in military and security barrier uses, might include steel rebar loops embedded in the top surface for rapid hook-and-cable system lifting.

 The 2010 G-20 Toronto summit used modified modular Jersey barriers with wired fencing bolted onto the concrete.
 The fence used the barrier as sturdy base to prevent protesters from toppling the fence around the security zone at the Metro Toronto Convention Centre.

 The U.S. military nicknamed the devices "Qaddafi Blocks" after truck bomb attacks in Beirut in 1983 resulted in more widespread use in military installations.
 Sometimes they are deployed to form a chicane to slow vehicular traffic arriving at military installations or other secure areas.
+During the US occupation of Iraq jersey barriers were set up in cities as form of urban warfare to combat Iraqi resistance.

 The Ohio Department of Transportation mandates specific design requirements for their precast concrete barrier walls.
 The department has marked all compliant precast concrete barrier walls with "350", indicating that they adhere to the requirements laid out in the National Cooperative Highway Research Program's Report 350.
 Without this marking, a barrier wall is not approved for use in Ohio.

 Variations

 Modern variations include the constant-slope barrier and the F-shape barrier.
 The F-shape is generally similar to the Jersey barrier in appearance, but is taller, with somewhat different angles.

 The UK equivalent is the concrete step barrier.

 First tested in 1968 by the then Department of Highways in Ontario, Canada, the Ontario Tall Wall is a variant of the Jersey barrier.
 Standing at 42 in, it is 10 in taller than the standard Jersey barrier.
-Ontario's Ministry of Transportation is replacing guiderails (steel guardrail and steel box-beam) with these tall wall barriers on 400-series highways since the early 1990s, while the City of Toronto is doing likewise on portions of the Gardiner Expressway and Don Valley Parkway.
+Ontario's Ministry of Transportation has been replacing guiderails (steel guardrail and steel box-beam) with these tall wall barriers on 400-series highways since the early 1990s, while the City of Toronto is doing likewise on portions of the Gardiner Expressway and Don Valley Parkway.